 5.6 Peripheral Vasculopathy, Including Raynaud's Phenomenon

-Stimulants, including Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules, used to treat ADHD are associated with peripheral vasculopathy, including Raynaud's phenomenon.
-Signs and symptoms are usually intermittent and mild; however, very rare sequelae include digital ulceration and/or soft tissue breakdown.
-Effects of peripheral vasculopathy, including Raynaud's phenomenon, were observed in postmarketing reports at different times and at therapeutic doses in all age groups throughout the course of treatment.
-Signs and symptoms generally improve after reduction in dose or discontinuation of drug.
-Careful observation for digital changes is necessary during treatment with ADHD stimulants.
-Further clinical evaluation (e.g., rheumatology referral) may be appropriate for certain patients.
+CNS stimulants, including Mixed Salts of a Single-Entity Amphetamine Product Extended-Release Capsules, used to treat ADHD are associated with peripheral vasculopathy, including Raynaud’s phenomenon.
+Signs and symptoms are usually intermittent and mild; however, sequelae have included digital ulceration and/or soft tissue breakdown.
+Effects of peripheral vasculopathy, including Raynaud’s phenomenon, were observed in postmarketing reports and at the therapeutic dosage of CNS stimulants in all age groups throughout the course of treatment.
+Signs and symptoms generally improved after dosage reduction or discontinuation of the CNS stimulant.

 5.7Seizures